dtmnash/EMIT-8250/swa/slides/lecture-AC/include/assurance-case-exercise.md

 # Step 5
 ## Submit the diagram
-- Download/Export the final diagram
+- Download/Export the final diagram as PDF
 - Submit the diagram on Canvas
 .top-right[![Export diagram](images/export.png)]